Your Payment & Benefits

 This section does not apply to summer staff members (who are considered EXEMPT):

 For all non-exempt employees: a 30-minute, paid meal break should be taken each day.
-The Director of Finance & Operations is responsible for approving the scheduling of this time.
+The COO is responsible for approving the scheduling of this time.

 ACCESS TO PERSONNEL FILES